davidjguru/davidjguru/README.md

 - 💬 Ask me about Drupal.
 - 📫 How to reach me: [The contact form in my website](https://www.therussianlullaby.com/contact/), [@davidjguru](https://twitter.com/davidjguru) in twitter, davidjguru@gmail or  me@therussianlullaby.com by mail.
 - 😄 Pronouns: He / Him.
 - ⚡ Fun fact: I'm interested in acting and films, and I have participated in several shootings as a hobby, so You can see my (pretty) face in some spanish films and series.
+This is my IMDB profile: [https://www.imdb.com/name/nm7723436](https://www.imdb.com/name/nm7723436/) - Although many references are missing -.